documentationfor yFiles for HTML 3.0.0.1

 Tables

-Many application areas require a presentation of data where the nodes of a diagram are organized in a tabular way, i.e., where each node is associated to a specific row and column in the grid-like structure of a table.
-Swimlane layouts are a popular example of such presentations.
+Many application areas require data to be presented where the nodes of a diagram are organized in a tabular way.
+This means each node is associated with a specific row and column in the grid-like structure of a table.
+Swimlane layouts are a common example of this type of presentation.

-The following figure shows samples of tabular presentations of diagrams:
+The following figure shows examples of tabular presentations of diagrams:

 Tabular data presentation